davidha99/pcBuild/README.md

 ###### The very basic guidelines for monitor buying.
 [![Screen-Shot-2020-10-16-at-1-55-44-PM.png](https://i.postimg.cc/BbqNGTxN/Screen-Shot-2020-10-16-at-1-55-44-PM.png)](https://postimg.cc/vgN5r626)

+###### Complete guide of monitor picking.
+In [**this reddit post**](https://www.reddit.com/r/buildapc/comments/92mb7r/updated_monitor_buying_guide/), you will find an _updated_ complete guide for picking your monitor.
+It includes an easy step-by-step process in which firstly you'll have to determine your monitor's purpose (editing, artwork, gaming, etc...), then you'll be guided into some explanations and really helpfull info that you might need.

 ###### Monitors for Editing
 - what would you get if you had $400 to spend on a monitor for editing